Core Fabric & Networking

 Section titled “The DMZ Network”VergeOS automatically creates a DMZ network during installation.
 The DMZ serves as the central connection point for all virtual networks in the system.
 Every VergeOS cloud (whether the host system or a tenant) has exactly one DMZ network.

-The DMZ provides Layer 3 routing between networks — when an internal network needs to communicate with another internal network or reach an external network, the traffic passes through the DMZ.
-This architecture enables fine-grained network rules and firewall control at the routing boundary.
+The DMZ provides Layer 3 routing between networks.
+Each network type (external, internal, core) has its own virtual router with one interface on its own network and one interface on the DMZ.
+When an internal network needs to reach an external network, traffic flows through the DMZ where network rules and firewall policies are applied at the routing boundary.

 Production Network Design Models